You’ve just separated, what now?

 4. Promptly consult an experienced family lawyer for initial advice on your separation, the legal issues and the likely settlement and other processes you will need to undertake.
 Explain your separation, your family situation and discuss your particular concerns.
 He or she can advise you on the legal issues, what’s ahead and what you should do to prepare.
 You and your lawyer can then come up with a plan.
 Unless absolutely necessary, I do not recommend starting the legal process in the first few months after separation.
 Get advice and start preparing for what’s ahead but don’t rush in until you have come to terms with what’s occurred.
 Separation is a major life change.
 Take advice from your lawyer about timing.

 My guidebook “Moving On – What you need to know about Separation & Divorce” contains more information about what you should consider and attend to after separation.
-The book is available for purchase via the “book page on this blog site.
-Ebook and print copies are also available via Booktopia and other online platforms.
+My book is available in print or as an Ebook.
+To purchase one, visit Amazon, Booktopia and other online bookstores..

 Nothing in this article is legal advice particular to your circumstances.
 You should obtain legal advice from an experienced family lawyer as to your situation.